TRUFAMANIA

 Gleba: hard, solid, brown-ochre, reddish brown at maturity, marbled with yellowish, branching veins which often arise from the base and are radially arranged.

-Taste: faint, tuber-like
+Taste: faint, truffle-like.

 Habitat